 Basically, an online retailer pays you a commission to promote or drive traffic to their sites, resulting in sales.

 I’ll go more in-depth about affiliate marketing in my next post.
-Otherwise, the link below is not only an example of an affiliate link, but also a great (and very affordable) E-book on how to get started in affiliate marketing:
+Otherwise, the link below is not only an example of an affiliate link, but also a great (and FREE) course on how to get started in affiliate marketing:

 Why are you not using this platform to sell your products or drive traffic to your site?
 It’s so simple.
 As your audience pins your images, the people that follow them are exposed to your content too.
 This can create a ripple effect and thus, your reach grows.

 These are just a few small reasons you should be using Pinterest marketing to sell your product or business.
 Just the tip of the iceberg, really.
 To learn more, and to find out the steps you can take to use Pinterest to market and grow your business, check out my next post: